NANOMECHANICAL (Hysitron) TESTING SERVICES

 EXAMPLE OUTPUTS FROM NANOMECHANICAL TESTING

-The linear sensing and actuation design of nanoindentation instruments enables extremely precise, accurate measurements.
+The linear sensing and actuation design of nanoindentation instruments enable extremely precise, accurate measurements.

 Three ways to measure surface mechanical properties:

 - Indent: Hardness test for films > 50nm.

 - Scratch: Toughness/Adhesion test for films 1 nm or greater.

 - Wearbox: Durability test for films down to ~ 1nm.